BabbleSim/ext_NRF52_hw_models/docs/UART.md

 the UART peripheral processes it further.
 Check
 [the UART header file](../src/HW_models/NHW_UART.h) for more info.
-It is also possible for test code to call `nhw_UARTE_digest_Rx_byte()` to inject bytes into the UART peripheral like if they arrived thru the Rx line.
+It is also possible for test code to call `nhw_UARTE_digest_Rx_byte()` to inject bytes into the UART peripheral like if they arrived through the Rx line.

 ### Backends: